AtlassianPS/ConfluencePS/docs/en-US/Add-Label.md

 ```

 ## DESCRIPTION
-This allows the assignment of labels (one or more) to one Confluence pages (one or more).
+Assign labels (one or more) to Confluence pages (one or more).
 If the label did not exist previously, it will be created.
-(Be aware of typos)
+Preexisting labels are not affected.

 ## EXAMPLES